Astyanax acatlanensis

-Astyanax acatlanensis, sometimes called the Acatlán tetra, is a small species of fish from the rivers of Mexico.
+Astyanax acatlanensis, sometimes called the Acatlán tetra, is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
+This fish is found in the rivers of Mexico.
 It is a relatively hardy species that is able to tolerate a variety of water conditions, but is only found in freshwater, never brackish or marine.
 It is known only from the Río Acatlán, which is its type locality, and the Río Jía, which is a small, unknown river in the Oaxaca region.

 It is a relatively recent addition to the already-speciose Astyanax, named in 2017 as part of an in-depth revision of the genus' presence in Central and North America.
 Before its species distinction, it was one of various species considered synonymous with congener Astyanax aeneus, partially due to overlapping range and morphological similarity.